PowerDNS/pdns/docs/domainmetadata.rst

 Extra metadata
 --------------

-Through the API and on the ``pdnsutil set-meta`` commandline, metadata unused by PowerDNS can be added.
+Through the API and on the ``pdnsutil metadata set`` commandline, metadata unused by PowerDNS can be added.
 It is mandatory to prefix this extra metadata with "X-" and the name of the external application; the API will only allow this metadata if it starts with "X-".